velas/payments-fiat/README.md

 Receive fiat payments service

-Use PORT env variable to select listening port. `3000` by default.
+It uses 3000 port to listen to incomming http connections.

+It is configured for sandbox environment by default.
+For production use, declare SIMPLEX_API and SIMPLEX_API_KEY environment variables.

 Use node version 15.